-Email communication from Diane Pavek, NPS, to Margaret Stewart, Louis Berger Group, concerning reasons the original EA was not completed.
-September 26, 2013.

-Peterson, G.W., and R.E.
-Turner

-The value of salt marsh edge vs. interior as a habitat for fish and decapod crustaceans in a Louisiana salt marsh.
+- 2013 Email communication from Diane Pavek, NPS, to Margaret Stewart, Louis Berger Group, concerning reasons the original environmental assessment was not completed.
+September 26, 2013. - Peterson, G.W., and R.E.
+Turner - 1994 The value of salt marsh edge vs. interior as a habitat for fish and decapod crustaceans in a Louisiana salt marsh.
 Estuaries 17: 235-262.